mikolajgasior/gocrud/docs/index.md

 **gocrud** is a Go library designed to streamline the development of CRUDL (Create, Read, Update, Delete, List) operations for SQL-backed applications.
 By leveraging reflection, gocrud automatically generates a database persistence layer from Go structs containing basic field types (such as int, string, time.Time, etc.).

-The library is intended to provide:
-* Database persistence layer: Maps Go structs to database tables, handling schema creation and data operations.
+The library is intended to provided atabase persistence layer.
+Maps Go structs to database tables, handling schema creation and data operations.
-* Admin UI: A simple web interface to browse and manage records (currently under development).

 ## Supported Databases